CodenNerd/WebbersIncubate-40-days-of-code/Day 16/instruction.md

-gMake a function using the && operator
+Make a function using the && operator